jonnonz1/nz-statute-book/acts/public/2013/land-transport-management-amendment-act-2013.md

     (b) in relation to Part 5, does not include—
       (i) an excluded passenger service; or
       (ii) a shuttle service
-(6) In section 5(1), replace the definition of regional council with:.
+(6) In section 5(1), replace the definition of regional council with:
   - **regional council** —
     (a) means a regional council within the meaning of section 5(1) of the Local Government Act 2002; but (b) when used in—
       (i) Parts 2 and 4, includes a unitary authority except the Auckland Council:
       (ii) Part 3, includes a unitary authority:
       (iii) Part 5, includes Auckland Transport, a unitary authority except the Auckland Council, and any territorial authority to which the regional council has transferred the functions, powers, and duties of a regional council under that Part
-(7) In section 5(1), replace the definition of regional land transport programme with:.
+(7) In section 5(1), replace the definition of regional land transport programme with:
   - **regional land transport plan** means a regional land transport plan prepared under Part 2, as from time to time amended or varied
-(8) In section 5(1), replace the definition of regional public transport plan with:.
+(8) In section 5(1), replace the definition of regional public transport plan with:
   - **regional public transport plan** means a regional public transport plan adopted under section 119, as from time to time varied or renewed
-(9) In section 5(1), replace the definition of regional transport committee with:.
+(9) In section 5(1), replace the definition of regional transport committee with:
   - **regional transport committee** means—
     (a) a regional transport committee established under section 105; or (b) in the case of Auckland,—
-      (i) the governing body of Auckland Transport; or (ii) a joint regional transport committee that includes Auckland Transport as a member (10) In section 5(1), replace the definition of road with:.
+      (i) the governing body of Auckland Transport; or (ii) a joint regional transport committee that includes Auckland Transport as a member (10) In section 5(1), replace the definition of road with:
   - **road** —
     (a) means a road as defined in section 2(1) of the Government Roading Powers Act 1989; and (b) despite the terms of that definition, includes a motorway as defined in that section; and